ChewieDoo/notion-clone/README.md

 ## Other tasks
 - Make it table to sign in using Google accounts (DONE)
 - Make website a bit prettier
-    1. Sidebar - make the dropdown arrow appear when user hovers over it
+    1. Sidebar - make the dropdown arrow appear when user hovers over it (DONE)
-    2. Make the margins a bit wider
+    2. Make the margins a bit wider (DONE)
     3. Add in Home Page section
-    4. Add in dividers
+    4. Add in dividers (DONE)
+    5. Add in tool-tip
 - Making it so you can access other Potions from one potion
 - Adding a home page showing recently visited document
 - Adding in stuff and seeing if this is showing up on github